What Is a Video Codec: Everything You Need to Know About It

 • Conclusion

-What is a Video Codec?
+What is a Video Codec and How Does it Work?

 What is a Video Codec

-Video codec is software or hardware that compresses and decompresses digital video into a usable video file.
+A video codec is software or hardware that compresses and decompresses digital video into a usable video file.

 Let’s start with the most obvious question: what are video codecs in the first place?
 A codec is a device or computer program that can compress or decompress digital data streams and signals.
 In the case of video, codecs are used to encode and decode video files.

-What is video codec all about?
+What is a video codec all about?
 What does the phrase mean?
 The term “video codec” can refer to either the hardware device or the software program.
 The two most common types of codecs are lossy and lossless.

 Lossless codecs don’t lose any information during the compression process, while lossy codecs use data reduction techniques that sacrifice some information to achieve a higher compression ratio.
 Lossy codecs are further divided into two categories: intra-frame and inter-frame.